Navarro–Frenk–White profile

-The Navarro–Frenk–White (NFW) profile is a spatial mass distribution of dark matter fitted to dark matter halos identified in N-body simulations by Julio Navarro, Carlos Frenk and Simon White.
+The Navarro–Frenk–White (NFW) profile is one of the most commonly used models for the structure of dark matter halos.
+It describes the average density of dark matter in galaxy and galaxy cluster halos as a function of distance from their center.
+It was originally proposed on the basis of N-body simulations by Julio Navarro, Carlos Frenk and Simon White in 1996.

-The NFW profile is one of the most commonly used model profiles for dark matter halos.
-The substantial impact of NFW's work on theoretical understanding of cosmic structure formation can be traced to three key insights.
+The substantial impact of this work on the theoretical understanding of cosmic structure formation can be traced to three key insights.